Topological regularity of Busemann spaces of nonpositive curvature: Strainers

 We first set up the notation and summarize the assumptions.
 Let $0<r<\varepsilon_kr_0$, where $\varepsilon_k\ll\varepsilon_{k-1}$ will be determined later so that the following argument is carried out in $B(x,r_0)$.
 Let $y\in B(x,r)$ and set $z:=\Phi_{[k-1]}(y)$, $w:=\Phi_k(z)$, and $u:=f(x)$.
 By the inductive assumption and the base case, we have

 By the almost orthogonality, Definition \ref{dfn:kstr}(3) (and Remark \ref{rem:orth}), we have

 assuming that the shortest path $zw$ is contained in $B(x,r_0)$ (recall $zw$ is part of the shortest path $p_kz$ or $\bar p_kz$; see Step 1).
 Here $\varkappa_k(\delta)$ depends additionally on $k$.
 The following argument depends only on the above properties.
+See Figure \ref{fig:ret}.

 \begin{clm} In the situation above, we have

 where $\varepsilon_k\ll\varepsilon_{k-1}$ and $\delta<\delta_k\ll\delta_{k-1}$. \end{clm}

 \begin{proof} We first prove \eqref{eq:clm1}.
 This is essentially the $\varepsilon_k$-openness of $f$.
 Therefore the following calculations are the same as in Step 2 of the proof of Proposition \ref{prop:open}.
 First, we have